 When promoting from within for management and leadership roles, ask yourself, “does this person exhibit prosperous leadership qualities or am I promoting them for their performance or knowledge?”

 The word “boss” is derived from the word “master.”
-Have you ever known the word “boss” or “master” to evoke feelings of joy and empowerment?
+Have you ever known the word “boss” or “master” to evoke feelings of joy and empowerment in those not granted that title?
 Maybe in some situations, but not in any work environment I’ve ever witnessed.